TechColab/uEVSE/README.md

-2026-02-23
-NE555 starts at 975 Hz and quickly drifts up to 996 Hz at which point the car starts pulling current.
-When freq reaches 1100 Hz, the car stops pulling current so presumably has tolerance of -1 to +10 %

-Q: Is this another case where the ESP-01 is better at simple timing tasks that the 555?

 # uEVSE or dumb little charger
 The minimally viable Electric Vehicle Supply Equipment.
 Mostly out of curiocity but also as a reaction to the relatively high prices of the cheapest available "Granny charger" products that might be your first step when charging your first BEV.